cpsievert/cpsievert.github.com/content/software.md

 ## zikar

-[The R package **zikar**](https://github.com/cpsievert/zikar) provides a web application for exploring publicly available Zika virus data.
+[The R package **zikar**](https://github.com/cpsievert/zikar) provides a (shiny) web application for exploring publicly available Zika virus data.
 The video below shows how the app may be used to compare the distribution of confirmed/suspected cases overall versus inside the map.

 <iframe src="https://player.vimeo.com/video/190610577" width="100%" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>